Zere0/zere0.github.io/_posts/2025-10-06-university-web-audit.md

 ## Weak Credentials in the Admin Portal

-The admin portal managing all audited applications was protected by weak credentials, such as `admin:admin`.
+The admin portal managing all audited applications was protected by **weak credentials**, such as `admin:admin`.

-This could have allowed an external attacker to take control of the data across all applications.
+This could have allowed an external attacker to **take control of the data across all applications**.

 ## Remote Code Execution via Local File Read